TeamHypersomnia/Hypersomnia/docs/pages/todo/masterplan-out.md

 	- Actually no because it would also have to store history!
 	- .cache raczej niepotrzebny bo nie bedziemy mieli tylu tych binarek zeby to uzasadnialo osobny folder
 		- aktualnie mamy wiecej binarek

+- Does the same binary hold all the data for which there hasn't happened a writeout?
+	- No, a compiled arena file is just that.
+Last saved arena.
+	- The unsaved changes file = autosave file.